VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Gremlin

 Aha...
-I thought the cold starting problems were already solved with the pre-heating system.
+I thought the cold start problems were already solved with the pre-heating system.

 That the cold air still causes a significant ignition delay is new to me.

-And if the air in the engine compartment heats up by perhaps 40° (= difference cold start - lukewarm start) in areas, then that didn't seem like a good starting experience to me icon_confused.gif
+And if the air in the cold engine is heated by perhaps 40° less (= difference Cold - lukewarm start) in areas of hundreds of degrees, that didn't, in my opinion, have the quality of a starting killer :?

-I'll see if I can get some protokoll data.
-But the fact that a completely cold cylinder can absorb a few degrees of compression heat in zero time is obvious.
-Otherwise, you wouldn't need to preheat icon_wink.gif
+I'll see if I can get some measurement logs.
+But it's perfectly clear that a completely cold cylinder won't absorb a few degrees of compression heat in zero time.
+Otherwise, you wouldn't need to preheat ;-)

-Direct injection injectors have the biggest ignition delay in diesels.
-If that's combined with a poor fuel spray pattern due to worn nozzles and low pressures...
+Direct injection injectors simply have the biggest ignition delay in diesels.
+And if the spray pattern is also poor due to worn nozzles and low pressures...

-But unfortunately, that doesn't explain the warm-start problems.
+but unfortunately, this doesn't explain the warm-start problems.

 CU Gremlin